 How To Identify The Right Project Objectives

-While having objectives is important, having the right project objectives is the true key to success in project management.
+While having clear project objectives is important, having the right project management objectives is the true key to project success.

 If your internal dialogue goes something like this, you’re doing it right: